 Modals should be positioned in the center of the viewport, paired with the overlay component, and on top of all parent page content (including the navigation).

-Modal positioning
+Modal header

 Title icon